If you've got what it takes, we want to hear from you - whatever your circumstances

 Tuition fees for students from the Channel Islands and Isle of Man, and for Overseas students, vary depending on the course you are studying.
 You can find a full list showing all the latest costs for students in these categories here.

 College fees cover the cost to St John's of providing various educational and domestic services as well as other support.
-Subject to a fee status check, the College fee for Home and EU undergraduates who are on their first undergraduate course is included in the University fee and does not constitute an additional charge.
-UK or EU students who are eligible for public support do not normally have to pay an additional College fee, unless they are studying for a second degree.
+Subject to a fee status check, the College fee for Home undergraduates who are on their first undergraduate course is included in the University fee and does not constitute an additional charge.
+Home students who are eligible for public support do not normally have to pay an additional College fee, unless they are studying for a second degree.

 There are different regulations for ELQ (Equivalent or Lower Qualification) students, who study for a degree which is equivalent to, or at a lower level than, a qualification they already possess when they commence their course.
 Please refer to the University's document for Undergraduate Tuition Fees for 2020-21.
 For those ELQ students being admitted in 2020-21 the College fee will be £9,300.